 I made a couple of changes for the frosting.
 I followed the recipe for the vanilla frosting but half way through decided I wanted to make chocolate.
 So I added 1/3 cup of unsweetened cocoa powder.
 And I made sure to melt the coconut oil (the recipe doesn’t tell you to this but it’s a must for all Babycake recipes).

 The frosting was really yummy.
 I put it in the fridge right away, however it would’ve been fine to use right away.
 Now I know why they sell frosting shots at the bakery.
 Delish.

 The cakes!
 The recipe makes 3 – 9 inch round cakes.
 You have to make sure to cook one at a time (the cookbook doesn’t specify but it’s pretty obvious if you know your way around an oven).
 This was really easy and I even got to taste the cake when a few pieces crumbled away.
 Holy moly can you say yummy?

 I refrigerated the cakes until I was ready to apply the frosting.
 It was really hard not to cut into one and eat a piece.
 They looked perfect.
 Not too fluffy.
-As I said earlier, I’m not really that into cake so I prefer chewy over fluffy.
+As I said earlier, I’m not really into cake so I prefer chewy over fluffy.
 Dense over moist.